Asda: Advertising issues

+The ASA ruled in 2011 that a television advertisement and two national press ads did not give sufficient prominence to the fact that exclusions applied.
+Another advertisement from Asda, in which it featured World Cup related products and an Asda price guarantee was misleading as the World Cup related products were exclusive to Asda and not, therefore, available at Morrisons, Tesco or Sainsbury's.

+Expansion

 In April 2010, Asda announced plans to open over 100 new non-food stores as part of an ambitious five-year plan.
 These plans were mothballed shortly after because of the recession and the reining in of spending by consumers on non-food purchases.